 1 in 9 1/2" Twist Rate: 140 - 160 grain bullets, minimum barrel length 24 inches for maximum performance on big game such as antelope, deer, elk and moose.

 1 in 10" Twist Rate: 115 - 140 grain bullets, minimum barrel length 24 inches for maximum performance on varmints, predators, antelope, deer and elk.

 Note: How To Measure Rifling Twist Rate.

-The Bolt Action is the most popular rifle action type used in North America chambered in the 7mm Remington Magnum cartridge, of which the Remington Model 700, Ruger M77 and Winchester Model 70 brands and models are the most popular.
+The Bolt Action is the most popular rifle action type used in North America chambered in the 7mm Remington Magnum cartridge, of which Remington, Ruger and Winchester brands and models are the most popular.

 To achieve the maximum accuracy from your 7mm Remington Magnum rifle there are several things you need to do correctly and this applies to new and used rifles.